-- Yusuf Kalyango, Jr., Assistant Professor, & Director of IIJ
+- Yusuf Kalyango, Jr., Associate Professor and Director of IIJ

 - :: www.kalyango.com